 The ALS Association of Texas is committed to:

 - Serving as a public policy advocate for ALS patients.
 We work on a local, state and national scale to make sure policies serve the best interests of ALS patients and caregivers, to secure funding for ALS research, and to empower patients to speak out to their representatives.

 - Providing a robust, multidisciplinary approach to treatment of ALS.
-We have four clinics in Texas, each with a team of doctors that can provide complete care to ALS patients — all under one roof.
+We support 11 clinics in Texas, each with a team of doctors that can provide complete care to ALS patients — all under one roof.
 This multifaceted approach to care for ALS patients is scientifically proven to extend the lives of people living with ALS.

 - Creating communities.
 ALS can be an isolating disease, and our facilities and programs create a space where patients can come together, share their stories, and develop relationships with others who understand what they’re going through.

 And lastly, no description of our chapter would be complete if we didn’t mention our supporters.
-Our accomplishments in patient care and research would be impossible without them.
+Our accomplishments in local care, advocacy, and research would be impossible without them.
 From the smallest donation to the most generous gift, our donors give the ALS community hope for the future.

 There will be many curveballs and challenges along the way, but we remain committed to finding a cure for ALS.
 Find out how you can help the ALS Association of Texas fight for your fellow Texans who are living with this disease.